Treblue/PANW-LPS-Utility/README.md

 bash "LPS Utility"
 ```

 4. If all goes well, you're done with the install!
-The next time you open the application, you will need to navigate to the same location in a terminal and run the following command:
+5. The next time you open the application, you will need to navigate to the same location in a terminal and run the following command:

 ```bash
 bash "LPS Utility"
 ```

+Thank you!